anandtrivedi/forestry-demo/_projects/epilepsy-monitoring.md

 ---
 ## Overview

-SpatializeIT helped developing the GIS infrastructure necessary to enable collection of high precision GPS data, ETL GPS data into GIS, build workflows to do automated QA/QC, integrate it with existing GIS infrastructure as well as enabling the field usage of the same using mobile devices.
+SpatializeIT helped designing and developing the GIS hardware and software infrastructure necessary to enable collection of high precision GPS data, ETL proprietary Trimble GPS data into GIS, build workflows to do automated QA/QC, integrate it with existing GIS infrastructure as well as enabling the field usage of the same using mobile devices.

 ## References